MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_segmentpreference.md

 ## -description

-The **D3DDI_SEGMENTPREFERENCE** structure describes the preferred segment for a resource allocation.
+The **D3DDI_SEGMENTPREFERENCE** structure describes the preferred segment for this allocation being created.

 ## -struct-fields